perbone/luascript/README.md

 > Current progress:
 >
 > - Currently I'm experimenting with ways to generate the Lua bindings for the Godot API.
 > - Currently I'm experimenting with parsers.
-The one I'm testing right is the PEGTL C++ library.
+The one I'm testing right is the Antlr4 C++ library.
 With this in place it will be possible to start answering engine call backs, like for example, \_ready(), \_process() etc.

 ## Features